Dick Nolan (American football): Early life and college

 In his youth, Nolan was the starting quarterback at White Plains High School.
 He accepted a scholarship from the University of Maryland, where he was converted to running back and safety.
 He received honorable-mention All-American honors as a senior.
 He was a key contributor to the school's 1953 championship team.

 Professional career

-In the NFL, he played for a total of nine seasons (1954-62) in the defensive halfback, safety, and defensive back positions.
+In the NFL, he played for a total of nine seasons (1954-62) at halfback and safety.
 He was selected in the fourth round (41st overall) of the 1954 NFL draft by the New York Giants.
 On May 10, 1958, he was traded to the Chicago Cardinals.
 He returned to the Giants in 1959.

 On April 27, 1962, he was traded to the Dallas Cowboys in a three-team deal, with the Green Bay Packers acquiring kicking specialist Allen Green and the Giants obtaining a draft pick from the Packers.
 He reunited with former teammate Tom Landry, who used Nolan as a "player-coach".
 When Nolan was injured halfway through his first season, he became the Cowboys' defensive coordinator.